beaugaines/beaugaines.github.com/source/_posts/2012-09-12-code-titbits-no-1.markdown

 The optional `( not)?` gets passed into the step as `negate` var for conditional assertion goodness.

+Also learned (true titbits here):

+- to get the convenience methods in Cucumber features, create a file `features/support/factory_girl.rb` with the contents `World(FactoryGirl::Syntax::Methods)`
+- to be *fair* to both Rspec and Cucumber, it's good to put factories in their own `factories/..` folder at your application root.
+If you do this you also need to put this in a file at `features/support/factories.rb`:

+{% codeblock factories-support-fil lang:ruby %}
+Dir[Rails.root + "factories/*.rb"].each do |file|
+  require file
+end
+{% endcodeblock %}

 ### Gimp

 I wanted to create a transparent png from a black and white image.
 This is pretty easy in gimp: